Resident234/php.net/pages/www.php.net_function.trigger-error.php.md

 will output "Notice: var must be numeric in functions.php on line 6" whereas "Notice: var must be numeric in main.php on line 4" would be more useful

-here&apos;s a function to do that:
+here's a function to do that: